-My critics have ignored all the RCTs and other evidence that dispute their theories.
-In so doing, they have not practised good science according to the rules laid down by British epidemiologist and statistician Sir Austin Bradford Hill, who is revered as the “father of medical statistics”.
+My critics have ignored all the RCTs and other evidence that disputes their theories.
+In so doing, they have not practised good science according to the rules laid down by British epidemiologist and statistician Sir Austin Bradford Hill.
+Bradford Hill is revered as the “father of medical statistics”.

-describing the use of statistics in medical science.
+Bradford Hill wrote a series of articles in 1937 describing the use of statistics in medical science.
 It was a new science.
-He was one man who really understood it, and he laid down levels of information for causation, starting from anecdote (case history), and including cross-sectional study, randomised, controlled, prospective, clinical trials, and finally systematic review and meta-analysis.
+He was one who really understood it.
+He laid down levels of information for causation, starting from anecdote (case history).
+It included cross-sectional study, randomised, controlled, prospective, clinical trials.
+And finally, systematic review and meta-analysis.

-He explained that it was possible to prove causation from associational studies, but only if certain criteria were met.
+Bradford Hill explained that it was possible to prove causation from associational studies.
+But only if you could meet certain criteria.
 He listed nine such considerations.
 I have focused in this paper on only two: coherence and strength of association.

 Bradford Hill wrote in 1965: “Here then are nine different viewpoints from all of which we should study association before we cry causation.

-Bradford Hill has since died, and many researchers have ignored his criteria and flipped into a model of junk science – the scientists who are more interested in getting funding and more work, not discovering how to make people healthier.
+Bradford Hill has since died.
+Many researchers have ignored his criteria and flipped into a model of junk science.
+These are scientists who are more interested in getting funding and more work.
+They are not interested in discovering how to make people healthier.

-In science, the bar has dropped to the lowest level of scientific “proof” conceivable – so low researchers now ignore what Bradford Hill taught, and accept any hazard ratio above 1.0 as definitive evidence of causation.
+In science, the bar has dropped to the lowest level of scientific “proof” conceivable.
+So low that researchers now ignore what Bradford Hill taught.
+They accept any hazard ratio above 1.0 as definitive evidence of causation.

 Poor Bradford Hill turns in his grave with every new publication.

-That means just about anything can be proved to cause anything.
+That means you can now prove anything as a cause of anything.
 The result is that we have grown an entire discipline of nutritional science based on this improper understanding of Bradford Hill’s doctrines.

 And we wonder why we have got it all so very, very wrong.

-So all the associational nutritional studies used to justify the 1977 USDA (low-fat) Dietary Guidelines are based on studies with hazard ratios usually between 0.7-1.3., Bradford Hill would not have accepted any of these studies as evidence for causation.
+So all the associational nutritional studies used to justify the 1977 US (low-fat) Dietary Guidelines are based on studies with hazard ratios usually between 0.7-1.3.
+Bradford Hill would not have accepted any of these studies as evidence for causation.
 Nor would he have allowed them to be used as the sole justification for novel global dietary guidelines.

 In fact, studies using such feeble criteria for causation are simply scare-mongering, the ultimate junk science.

-Since most such studies originate from departments of epidemiology that consider themselves at the forefront of hard science, author James Le Fanu proposes a simple solution: “Meanwhile the simple expedient of closing down most university departments of epidemiology could both extinguish this endlessly fertile source of anxiety-mongering while simultaneously releasing funds”.
+Since most such studies originate from departments of epidemiology that consider themselves at the forefront of hard science, Le Fanu proposes a simple solution: “Meanwhile the simple expedient of closing down most university departments of epidemiology could both extinguish this endlessly fertile source of anxiety-mongering while simultaneously releasing funds.”

 Interestingly, a Canadian report – A Systematic Review of the Evidence Supporting a Causal Link Between Dietary Factors and Coronary Heart disease – used four Bradford Hill criteria (strength, consistency, temporality and coherence) to evaluate all the evidence from dietary studies.